 Officers of the Council have direct control over the Authority's finances and operational decisions.
 There are no balances outstanding at the 31 March 2023.

-During 2021/22 the Authority became the sole owner of Barrow Forward and 9 Officers were appointed as Directors of the Board.
-There is no remuneration for the role and the Managers are not involved in any decision-making with regard to funding and performance of the contractual relationship.
+During 2021-22 the Authority became the sole owner of Barrow Forward and 9 Officers were appointed as Directors of the Board.
 In addition 2 Officers were Directors of a private company each but neither had any financial or other transactions with the Authority.